yduf/yduf.github.io/_posts/2025-01-22-NN-Q-learning.md

 The learning algorithm iterates over several _episodes_ to estimate the Q-function, where an _episode_ is a complete sequence of actions leading to a terminal states.
 Iterations over _episode_ make the Q-value flows to the early states.

+Different _policy_ exists to make that process converge([^4]), ε-greedy being the simplest to implement.
+It is the one sample code below.

 {% highlight ruby %}

 for a number of episode